-This Buttermilk French Toast is hands down the best baked French toast recipe of all time!
-It’s rich, creamy, a bit crisp, and instead of having your bacon and eggs on the side, they’re both baked right into the deliciousness!
+This Buttermilk French Toast Bake Recipe comes with a built in side of bacon & eggs, and is hands down the best French toast recipe of all time!
 You know that bite of French toast drizzled with maple syrup, that gets a bit of the yolk from the side of eggs, and a few crumbles from the side of bacon?

 You know, the very best bite ever!?

 Well, that bite has arrived, with what I think this is the best baked French toast recipe I’ve ever made!
-It’s buttermilk French toast with these decadent sides built — or cooked — right into it.
+It’s Buttermilk French Toast Bake with these decadent sides built — or cooked — right into it.
 It’s all neatly put together into one, scrumptious dish, just for you — and your friends and family, should you choose to share.
 It does serve six, after all.

-This “French toast” should really be called bread pudding, since it’s all held together in one dish.
+This “French toast” is bread pudding-like, since it’s all held together in one dish.
 And before it goes in that dish, the bread is soaked in a super creamy and delicious blend of buttermilk, maple syrup, eggs and cinnamon.

-One might this buttermilk French toast dessert at this point.
+One might think I would have called this Buttermilk French Toast Bake dessert at this point.
 I would have . . . until I added the savory, crispy bacon and perfectly baked eggs on top.
 That’s when it became brunch.

 And speaking of bread pudding, check out my actual French Toast Bread Pudding recipe . . .

-The Buttermilk French toast and the Bread Pudding French Toast would both perfect for so many occasions:
+The Buttermilk French Toast Bake would be perfect for so many occasions: